campbell17/campbell17-v2/journal/draft-adulting-101.md

 *** What's the surprise?
 Do I put the fact that I couldn't "Adult" until I was like 30 later in the piece so that's the surprise?
 Like so?: A good portion of my childhood, adolescence, and young adulthood was dedicated to _aggressively_ ignoring my responsibilities so I could stay in my walled garden.
 So if anyone should have sympathy for those who "just can't do adulting today", it's me.

+Question about every post: (do I put a word limit on these?
+Most of the newsletters I've unsubscribed to have been too long to keep up with.
+Is this worth thinking about?)